1. Policy Statement

 7. Alternate Work Area

-The Organization shall provide workers’ compensation and liability protection as obligated by State statues for the employee while in the course of employment within the agreed upon location and defined work schedule.
+The Organization shall provide workers’ compensation and liability protection as obligated by State statutes for the employee while in the course of employment within the agreed-upon location and defined work schedule.
 The Organization assumes no responsibility for any activity, damages, or injury which is not directly associated or resulting from the official job duties for which the Organization has no ability to exercise control.
 The Organization assumes no responsibility for the employee’s personal property.

 In addition, the following must be adhered to:

 - A designated workspace should be maintained by the employee in a clean, professional, and safe condition.

 - Any change in the approved job assignment, location, or defined work schedule must be reviewed and approved by the supervisor in advance.

 - As liability may extend to accident5s which could occur in the alternative work location, the Organization retains the right to make on-site inspections of this work area, at a mutually agreed upon time, to ensure that safe work conditions exist.

 - Employee tax implications related to alternate work locations are the responsibility of the employee.